AndrewmLittlejohn/No.13---e-Commerce-backend-/README.md

 ## Notation and references
 A wide variet of tutorials were used to help with my understanding of the routes.
 I do not believe any code was directly pasted into my file as such I don't have any direct citations listed.

+Video has been added, due to size limits gitHub won't allow me to link it